 - Develop high quality, evidence-based information that they can show to other doctors, nurses, etc who provide their care.

-There will be introductory resources, and a series of more detailed information resources on specific topics.
-They will include personal stories and tips.
-One suite is targeted at adult women and the other is for young women and teenage girls.
+There are several resources, some introductory, and a series of more detailed information resources on specific topics.
+They include personal stories and tips.
+Some are for adult women and others are for young women and teenage girls.
 The resources cover topics related to carrying the gene for haemophilia and living with a bleeding disorder: